-Statement Description sig-signing-signatures Specifies the threshold for the number of signatures that terminates processing a quantum, when signing a zone with a new DNSKEY. sig-signing-type Specifies a private RDATA type to use when generating signing-state records. sig-validity-interval Specifies the maximum number of days that RRSIGs generated by named are valid. signatures-refresh Specifies how frequently an RRSIG record is refreshed. signatures-validity Indicates the validity period of an RRSIG record. signatures-validity-dnskey Indicates the validity period of DNSKEY records. synth-from-dnssec Enables support for RFC 8198 , Aggressive Use of DNSSEC-Validated Cache. trust-anchor-telemetry Instructs named to send specially formed queries once per day to domains for which trust anchors have been con- figured. trust-anchors Defines DNSSEC trust anchors. update-check-ksk Specifies whether to check the KSK bit to determine how a key should be used, when generating RRSIGs for a se- cure zone. validate-except Specifies a list of domain names at and beneath which DNSSEC validation should not be performed. zone-propagation-delay Sets the propagation delay from the time a zone is first updated to when the new version of the zone is served by all secondary servers.
+Statement Description sig-signing-nodes Specifies the maximum number of nodes to be exam- ined in each quantum, when signing a zone with a new DNSKEY. sig-signing-signatures Specifies the threshold for the number of signatures that terminates processing a quantum, when signing a zone with a new DNSKEY. sig-signing-type Specifies a private RDATA type to use when generating signing-state records. sig-validity-interval Specifies the maximum number of days that RRSIGs generated by named are valid. signatures-refresh Specifies how frequently an RRSIG record is refreshed. signatures-validity Indicates the validity period of an RRSIG record. signatures-validity-dnskey Indicates the validity period of DNSKEY records. synth-from-dnssec Enables support for RFC 8198 , Aggressive Use of DNSSEC-Validated Cache. trust-anchor-telemetry Instructs named to send specially formed queries once per day to domains for which trust anchors have been con- figured. trust-anchors Defines DNSSEC trust anchors. update-check-ksk Specifies whether to check the KSK bit to determine how a key should be used, when generating RRSIGs for a se- cure zone. validate-except Specifies a list of domain names at and beneath which DNSSEC validation should not be performed. continues on next page